 "I waded out into the lake to pick you

-a water lily," I told the priest I was in love with
+a water lily," I told the priest I was in awe of

-in my younger years, as I handed him the flower
+those many years ago, as I handed him a flower

 in a bowl of water.
 He's 92 now, and ailing--

 brilliant mind as sharp as ever.
-I doubt
+Did he dream

-The old hall is demolished now, where once I
+The old hall is history now, where once

 other than that small children invariably found